wuyangchen97/wuyangchen97.github.io/_posts/2023-04-19-Ubuntu mounted disk has no permission.md

 ---

 ## BackGround
-Assuming you have a new disk that needs to be mounted, you can refer to following steps
+Assuming you have a new disk that needs to be mounted, you can refer to the following steps

 ## Solution
 step1: check the filesystem and other informations